 During the 1970s and 1980s, Yamaha produced several versions of Stage Pianos, Synthesizers, and portable keyboards.
 The first digital piano was the Yamaha Clavinova YP-30, which was introduced in 1983.
 Since then, the company has continued to evolve and innovate.
 Until now, Yamaha has offered many outstanding digital pianos.

 When it comes to the Yamaha piano, its flagship concert, the grand CF Series, is featured in many of the world’s most prestigious concert halls and music conservatories.

 Consequently, Yamaha equipped the distinguished CF concert grand sound in many models of its digital pianos.

 - The Yamaha Pure CF Sound Engine is based on the live samples of the world’s most popular CF Series concert grand piano.

-- And the CFX Sound Engine is from Yamaha’s flagship CFX 9-foot concert grand piano.
-It s a notch up from the Pure CF Sound Engine.
+- The CFX Sound Engine is from Yamaha’s flagship CFX 9-foot concert grand piano.
+It’s a notch up from the Pure CF Sound Engine.

 Thus, with the CF Sound samplings along with the powerful onboard speakers, Yamaha offers its digital piano players an expressive acoustic piano experience.

 Yamaha Key Actions

 Yamaha’s term for its 88-key graded weighted keyboard is the Graded Hammer Standard (GHS).
 This action is mostly available on Yamaha’s portable P-Series pianos.
 Thus, it is excellent for beginners and not difficult to transition to acoustic pianos.